hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 #### Disk Resizing

-Depending on your cloud or storage application, you may need to confirm the disk has been resized to above Private Terraform Enterprise's minimum disk size of 40GB.
+Depending on your cloud or storage application, you may need to confirm the disk has been resized to above Terraform Enterprise's minimum disk size of 40GB.

 For example, with RedHat-flavor (RHEL, CentOS, Oracle Linux) images in Azure Cloud, the storage disk must be resized above the 30GB default after initial boot with `fdisk`, as documented in the Azure knowledge base article [How to: Resize Linux osDisk partition on Azure](https://blogs.msdn.microsoft.com/linuxonazure/2017/04/03/how-to-resize-linux-osdisk-partition-on-azure/).